jgarber623/RouterRouter/CONTRIBUTING.md

 - Prefer single quotes over double quotes unless interpolating.
 - Follow the conventions you see in the existing source code as best as you can.

-Your bug fix or feature addition won't be rejected if it runs afoul of any (or all) of these guidelines, but it will definitely make everyone's lives a little easier.
+Your bug fix or feature addition won't be rejected if it runs afoul of any (or all) of these guidelines, but following the guidelines will definitely make everyone's lives a little easier.